 - A positive outlook helps people to accept themselves unconditionally.
-Optimistic individuals are less likely to engage in denial or avoidance defense mechanisms (Chang et al. 1997).
+Optimistic individuals are less likely to engage in denial or avoidance defense mechanisms.

-Martin Seligman derived the explanatory model of optimism from his famous concept of ‘learned helplessness.’
-This approach explained optimism as the way people perceive and interpret events more than their in-built personal traits.
+Martin Seligman derived the explanatory model of optimism from his famous concept of “learned helplessness.”
+This approach explains optimism as the way people perceive and interpret events more than their built-in personal traits.

 According to the explanatory theory of optimism, people who perceive failure or stressful life events as personal shortcomings are pessimists.
-Optimism, as Seligman explained, is the cognitive ability to understand the current situation as it is, and work for changing things in favor of ourselves (Buchanan and Seligman, 1995).
+Optimism, as Seligman explained, is the cognitive ability to understand the current situation as it is and work to change things in our favor (Buchanan & Seligman, 1995).

 5 Examples of Using Optimism in Therapy

 There is ample evidence proving the role of optimism in promoting mental health and wellbeing.

 Optimism in psychotherapy is practiced in different forms, including empathetic communication, group activities, role-play, objective tests, and situational games.

 Any psychological condition that accompanies negative thinking and unbearable distress can be the right place for using optimistic interventions.
 Some examples where optimism is used as a psychotherapeutic conjunct are:

 - Major depression that exists independently or as an aggravation from bipolar syndrome.